-The Melcher Family Award for Excellence in Journalism annually recognizes an undergraduate student at Duke University for the best journalistic piece produced in the previous year.
-A cash award of $500 is presented at an awards dinner held in conjunction with the Futrell Award, which honors a Duke alum in the field of media and communications.
+The Melcher Family Award for Excellence in Journalism annually recognizes an undergraduate writer at Duke University for the best journalistic piece produced in the previous year.
+A cash award of $1,000 is presented at an awards dinner held in conjunction with the Futrell Award, which honors a Duke alum in the field of media and communications.

 Richard Melcher, (Duke, 74) is co-founder and principal of Melcher + Tucker Consultants, a strategic consulting firm based in Chicago.
 Prior to founding the firm, he was a writer and chief of the London and Chicago bureaus of Business Week.
 He has maintained close ties to the Sanford School and the DeWitt Wallace Center, and fondly recalls his years working on The Chronicle.
 This award represents his commitment to student journalism that is thoughtful, well documented and well presented.

 How to apply:

 For questions about the award, please contact: Shelley Stonecipher.

 All forms of journalistic media are eligible and encouraged, including blogs and broadcast news.

 All focus areas are eligible, including Arts, Sports, OpEd, etc.